Miguel Paludo: 2010–2013 and 2021–present: NASCAR

 Following the end of the 2011 season, Paludo left Red Horse Racing to drive for Turner Scott Motorsports in the No. 32 truck with teammates James Buescher and Nelson Piquet Jr., another Brazilian driver.
 Paludo started the season with a pole in the season-opener at Daytona International Speedway, where he was the first Brazilian to win a pole in one of NASCAR's top-three series, and alongside Piquet Jr., comprised the first all-Brazilian front row in the history of NASCAR.
-But during the race, Paludo would suffer a very violent crash when his truck lost control and crashed hard into the inside frontstretch wall.
-The impact sent his truck spinning in circles and flew through the air while also catching on fire.
-Paludo would walk away from the crash unhurt.
-Paludo's best finish of the season (fifth) came in the season finale at Homestead-Miami Speedway, and he ultimately finished 10th in the NCWTS driver point standings, his best points position to date.
+However, during the race, Paludo suffered a very violent crash when his truck lost control and crashed hard into the inside frontstretch wall.
+The impact sent his truck spinning in circles and it flew through the air while also catching on fire.
+Paludo walked away from the crash unhurt.
+Paludo's best finish of the season (fifth) came in the season finale at Homestead-Miami Speedway, and he ultimately finished tenth in the NCWTS driver point standings, his best points position to date.

 Additionally, Paludo ran two NASCAR Nationwide Series races in 2012, competing at Road America and Watkins Glen International, in the latter of which he earned his best NNS finish of 13th.

 In 2013, Paludo returned to the No. 32 Chevrolet Silverado with Turner Scott Motorsports for another complete NCWTS season.
 At Talladega Superspeedway in October, Paludo was involved in a spectacular last-lap accident, his truck being flipped in the trioval.

 Following the 2013 season, Paludo was released by Turner Scott Motorsports due to a lack of sponsorship.
 He was unable to find another ride in NASCAR for 2014.

 In 2021, Paludo would return to NASCAR and the Xfinity Series (previously Nationwide) and would drive the No. 8 JR Motorsports in three road course races (the Daytona Road Course, Circuit of the Americas and Mid-Ohio) during the first half of the season, replacing Josh Berry, the car's driver for the first half of the season.
 JRM had announced months earlier that Sam Mayer would be driving the No. 8 car during the second half of the season, which was why Paludo was not given the car for all seven road course races on the schedule.
 The deal came about through BRANDT, Paludo's sponsor in Brazil, which was also the primary sponsor of JRM's No. 7 car of Justin Allgaier.
 Allgaier and Paludo were teammates at Turner Scott Motorsports from 2011 to 2013, and BRANDT was Allgaier's primary sponsor there as well, and in addition to that, they sponsored Paludo in one Truck race.
-Paludo would return to JR Motorsports for the same 3 events in 2022.
+Paludo would return to JR Motorsports for the same three events in 2022.